 If you find yourself in Northern Liberties, this is where you need to go.
 Between their delicious vegan brunch items, gluten-free bagels, adorable weekly drink specials board (if you’ve been, you’ll know exactly what we’re talking about), and upstairs library, there’s a lot to love about this coffee shop.
-Plus, they offer oat, almond, and soy milk alternatives, and their pastries are, in our opinion, the perfect refuel option after those weekend long runs.
+Plus, they offer oat, almond, and soy milk alternatives, and their pastries are, in our opinion, the perfect refuel option after those long weekend runs.

 This place is so gorgeous, we could scream.
 But we won’t because then they’ll kick us out.
 Here’s what you gotta know about this Queen Village must-see: there’s a secret garden in the back (you didn’t hear it from us), cozy decor, and a record player spinning all your favorite jams.
 Two words: go there.